 Why choose Sainsbury’s Bank for your car loan?

-- You can pay back your loan over 1-7 years with manageable, fixed monthly instalments
+You can pay back your loan over 1-7 years (depending on your loan value) with manageable, fixed monthly instalment

 How much can I borrow?